mgsosna/mattsosna.com/_posts/data_engineering/2022-12-31-AWS-Compute.md

 # array([0, 1, 0, 0, 1, 1, 1, 0, 0, 1])
 ```

-Tada!
+Ta da!
 You've (technically) trained a machine learning model in the cloud.
 Since we've hit the pinnacle of EC2 use cases (😜), let's sever our SSH connection and terminate our instance.

 {% include header-bash.html %}
 ```bash